 Don’t let your dog enjoy bad choices

 If your dog happens to stop playing with you and strains towards another dog or human, do not let him go over and say hello.
-Otherwise, he will learn that I get to decide who I want to greet if I refuse to pay attention.
+Otherwise, he will learn I get to decide who I want to greet if I refuse to pay attention.

 Don’t nag